HOME > Laboratories

 5. Sequence and function analyses of proteins and protein complexes using novel metal complex sequencing reagents.

-Home Page: http://www.chem.sci.osaka-u.ac.jp/lab/onitsuka/Onitsuka_Lab_E/Top_Page.html
+Home Page: https://www.chem.sci.osaka-u.ac.jp/lab/onitsuka/e

 Page Top